tamadate/Particle_trajectory/README.md

 # Particle_trajectory
-This code calculate particle trajectory coupled with the CFD simulation result (1 way is only avairable in current version) from OpenFOAM (https://www.openfoam.com/).
+This code calculate particle trajectory coupled with the CFD simulation result (only 1 way coupling is avairable in current version) from OpenFOAM (https://www.openfoam.com/).
 Fluent results are also avairable by transforming to OpenFOAM fomat via "FluentToFoam" function in OpenFOAM.
 ***
 ## Usage
 ### Building source code